hadiiiil/Thesis/README.md

-# Create Conda library for installing the dependencies that are in the requirements file:
+# Create conda environment for installing the dependencies that are in the requirements file:
       conda create --name myenv python=3.10.9
       pip install -r requirements.txt